-The US Federal Energy Regulatory Commission (FERC) oversees price negotiations for utilities.
-In light of the economic features of utilities, certain objectives for price regulation emerge.
-The two overarching objectives are economic efficiency and fairness.
+In light of these economic features of the utilities, certain objectives for price regulation emerge.
+The two overarching objectives are economic efficiency and fairness (or equity).
 These can be further broken down as follows:

 Efficiency, both allocative and productive.
 Since electric utilities generally do not operate in competitive markets that would impose cost discipline upon them, regulation must fulfill that function.
 This objective is promoted by setting rates that reflect, to the greatest extent possible, the marginal costs of production.